1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is pancreatic insufficiency diagnosed?

-Diagnosis usually involves stool tests to measure fat content, imaging studies such as CT or MRI to evaluate the pancreas, and blood panels to assess nutritional status and enzyme levels.
+The diagnosis often includes stool tests aiming at measuring fat content, imaging procedures like CT or MRI to analyse the pancreas as well as tests like blood panels to analyse nutritious status and enzyme levels.

 What is the best diet for managing pancreatic insufficiency?